0xmzn/OSC22-Linux-Workshop/session-3/README.md

 It consists of high and low level parts.

-The **high level** package manager, called *apt* or *apt-get* in Debian-based distributions, it is responsible for searching the repositories and finding the packages, it is also responsible for resolving dependancies.
+The **high level** package manager, called *apt* or *apt-get* in Debian-based distributions, it is responsible for searching the repositories and finding the packages, it is also responsible for resolving dependencies.

-A **dependancy** is a package required for another package to work.
+A **dependency** is a package required for another package to work.

 For example: The program GIMP requires a toolkit called GTK+ to work, so the package manager automatically installs GTK+ when installing GIMP.